Town & Country

 The inciting incident occurs at 10 minutes when Porter discovers that Griffin is having an affair with a much younger woman.
 This revelation plants the seed of temptation and disrupts Porter's perception of marital fidelity and loyalty..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to Porter crosses the line and has his first affair with Eugenie, a cellist.
+This indicates the protagonist's commitment to Porter crosses the line and has his first affair with Eugenie, a cellist.
 This active choice to betray Ellie launches him into a new world of deception, guilt, and secret encounters., moving from reaction to action.

 The Collapse moment at 75 minutes (72% through) represents the emotional nadir.
 Here, Porter and Ellie separate.
 The death of the marriage seems imminent.
 Porter faces the loss of everything that mattered—his wife, his family unity, his self-image as a good husband.
-He hits rock bottom emotionally., indicates the protagonist at their lowest point.
+He hits rock bottom emotionally., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 78% of the runtime.
 Porter realizes that his marriage to Ellie, despite its flaws, is what he truly values.
 He understands that real love requires honesty, commitment, and work.
 He gains clarity on what matters and decides to fight for his marriage., demonstrating the transformation achieved throughout the journey.